ahmed-zekry/fleet-managment-system/README.md

 ## Admin Area Access:

 - Simply open the web application's homepage, and you will be automatically redirected to the dashboard login.
-No additional configurations are required except installing the provided database dump located in the project's designated database folder.
-- you also need to run ```json npm install ``` and ```json npm run build ```
+No additional configurations are required except installing the provided database dump located in the project's designated database folder, you may also need to run ``` npm install ```  and  ``` npm run build ```

 ## Admin Credentials: